infovista/VMDrill/README.md

 Several configurations of the plugin can be created with different names to access more than one VistaMart&reg;.

-This name is in fact the schema name under with data can be requested.
+This name is in fact the schema name against which data can be requested.

 A VMDrill schema contains one table for each Top Vista (VistaMart&reg;
 meaning) for which at least one instance exists in the linked VistaMart&reg;